- Athlete/Artist Visa - P

 The enhanced revenue from the program will ensure faster service for these businesses without causing delays in the adjudication of other petitions.
 In fact, the revenue will allow USCIS to improve service and expand infrastructure to the benefit all of our customers.
 Premium Processing Service will provide American businesses with the opportunity to obtain faster processing of petitions and applications to meet their needs for foreign workers.

-USCIS estimates that beginning in FY 2002, it will collect approximately $80 million annually from the program.
 The fee revenue generated by Premium Processing Service will be deposited into the Immigration Examinations Fee Account and used by the Service to hire additional adjudicators, contact representatives, and support personnel to provide service to all its customers.
 The fee will also be used for infrastructure improvements.
 These enhancements will improve USCIS processing of all petitions.

 Premium Processing Services allows for United States employers to fill key vacancies expeditiously allowing these employers to enhance their profitability and productivity.
 The benefit will result in certain businesses saving valuable time in hiring foreign-workers that can result in benefits to the entire country.

 If the family members' application(s) is filed concurrently with the Premium Processing petition, the Service will process the application(s) for the family members with the Premium Processing petition in 15 calendar days without requiring an additional fee for the family member's application(s).
 This applies only to dependents of the beneficiary of the Premium Processing petition.